Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/README.md

 `python result_display.py {dirname}`

-***Attention: Ensure the paramter names of display_name_list in conf.py are what you desire before the visualization.
-Only tunable paramters with multiple optional values will be plot into figures.***
+***Attention: Ensure the parameter names in display_name_list in conf.py are what you want to plot figures before the visualization.
+Only those tunable paramters with multiple optional values will be plot into figures.***